We test technologies

 Since the operational startup in 2012, Aker Solutions (Norway), Alstom SA (France), Cansolv Technologies Inc (Canada), Carbon Clean Solutions (UK/India), ION Engineering (USA) and Fluor Corporation (USA) have tested their technologies at TCM.
+Mitsubishi Heavy Industries Engineering (MHIENG) will test its techonology in 2021.
 It is vital for TCM that private companies trust us in handling their proprietary technologies.
 We have comprehensive systems and routines for safe management of confidential information.

 The private companies which come to TCM, usually receive funding support from governmental entities in their home countries.
 For instance, The U.S. Department of Energy (DOE) has awarded approx. USD 40 million to six American companies to come to TCM for advanced carbon capture technology testing.
-Both ION Clean Energy and Fluor Corporation, a global engineering and construction company, have conducted testing at our facility.
-TDA Research and MTR Incorporated have signed test agreements at TCM in 2019.
-Furthermore, SRI International, RTI International and InnoSepra LLC are also offered funding for testing at TCM in the future.
+Both ION Clean Energy and Fluor Corporation, a global engineering and construction company, have conducted testing at our facility, and correspondenly InnoSepra LLC and The research foundation RTI shall perform tests.
 The National Energy Technology Laboratory (NETL) is managing all these projects on behalf of the US energy department.

 Scientific testing and research at TCM